Wernicke-Korsakoff syndrome is a brain disorder due to vitamin B1 (thiamine) deficiency.

 Wernicke encephalopathy and Korsakoff syndrome are different conditions that often occur together.
 Both are due to brain damage caused by a lack of vitamin B1.

-Lack of vitamin B1 is common in people with alcoholism.
-It is also common in persons whose bodies do not absorb food properly (malabsorption), as sometimes occurs with a chronic illness or after obesity (bariatric) surgery.
+Lack of vitamin B1 is common in people who have alcohol use disorder.
+It is also common in people whose bodies do not absorb food properly (malabsorption).
+This can sometimes occur with a chronic illness or after weight-loss (bariatric) surgery.

 Korsakoff syndrome, or Korsakoff psychosis, tends to develop as Wernicke symptoms go away.
 Wernicke encephalopathy causes brain damage in lower parts of the brain called the thalamus and hypothalamus.
 Korsakoff psychosis results from permanent damage to areas of the brain involved with memory.

 Symptoms of Korsakoff syndrome:

 Examination of the nervous/muscular system may show damage to many nerve systems:

 The person may appear poorly nourished.
 The following tests are used to check a person's nutrition level:

 Liver enzymes may be high in people with a history of long-term alcohol abuse.

 Other conditions that may cause vitamin B1 deficiency include:

 A brain MRI may show changes in the tissue of the brain.
 But if Wernicke-Korsakoff syndrome is suspected, treatment should start immediately.
 Usually a brain MRI exam is not needed.